slbailey/Retrovue/docs/domain/SchedulePlan.md

 - **Episode resolution**: Episodes are resolved automatically at ScheduleDay time based on rotation policy
 - **Zone-based time windows**: Zones declare when they apply (e.g., base 00:00–24:00, or After Dark 22:00–05:00) but do not hold episodes or assets
 - **Is channel-bound**: Plans are bound to specific channels and span repeating or one-time timeframes
-- **Supports layering and overrides**: Plans are layered (Photoshop-style) and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding more generic ones
+- **Supports layering and overrides**: Plans are layered by priority and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding more generic ones
 - **Is timeless but date-bound**: Plans are timeless (reusable patterns) but bound by effective date ranges (start_date, end_date).
 Superseded plans are archived (`is_active=false`) rather than deleted
 - **Flows into ScheduleDay**: Plan-based scheduling flows into [ScheduleDay](ScheduleDay.md), which is resolved 3-4 days in advance for EPG and playout purposes